 If you have a fuel injector, you’ll need to clean that as well.
 Cleaning those are a little different from cleaning a carburetor, but there are some great fuel injector cleaners out there that make the job easy.

 Empty the gas tank as best as you can.
 You should be able to easily empty it by disconnecting the line from the petcock and turn the petcock all the way on.
 Be sure to have a container underneath to catch all the old gas running out.
+For a more thorough tutorial on how to drain bad gas from a motorcycle gas tank, see our YouTube video linked below:

 Once you have assembled everything back together, you’re ready to add some fresh, new gas.
 You’ll probably still have some deposits throughout the system from the old gas circulating with the new gas, but hopefully your fuel filter can catch that.
 You may need to change your fuel filter a littler sooner than normal after you do this.

 If you plan on having your motorcycle sit for a while, you should always add a stabilizer to the gas.
 Fuel stabilizer is a solution that can provide protection to the gas sitting in your motorcycle.
 It bonds with the gas it is mixed with and helps prevent the gas from vaporizing so quickly.
-Essentially it slows down the chemical reaction gas has to oxygen.
+Essentially it slows down the chemical reaction gas has with oxygen.

 Once you add fuel stabilizer, make sure you turn on and run your motorcycle for a few minutes so the stabilizer has time to circulate through the fuel system and remain in all parts of the system.
 You should not use stabilized gas older than 6-12 months because the inevitable chemical reactions gas has will eventually still take place by then.